 More recently, scientists have started to understand how this works.

-Neuroimaging studies have observed which brain systems are involved in deliberate forgetting, and studies have shown that it is possible for people deliberately to block memories from consciousness.
+Neuroimaging studies have observed which brain systems play a part in deliberate forgetting, and studies have shown that it is possible for people deliberately to block memories from consciousness.

-For a memory to be stored in a person's mind, proteins stimulate the brains cells to grow and form new connections.
+For a person's mind to store a memory, proteins stimulate the brains cells to grow and form new connections.

-It was long thought that the older the memory, the more fixed it is, but this is not necessarily true.
+For a long time, people thought that the older the memory, the more fixed it is, but this is not necessarily true.

 Even long-term memories are not stable.